apiaryio/api-blueprint/Tutorial.md

 <a id="uri-parameters"></a>
 ### URI Parameters

-URI parameters should be described in the URI using a list of Parameters.
+URI parameters should describe  the URI using a list of Parameters.
 For “Question” it would be as follows:

 ```markdown
 + Parameters
     + question_id (number) ...
 ID of the Question in form of an integer
 ```

 The "`question_id` variable of the URI template is a parameter for every action on this resource.
-It is defined here using an arbitrary type `number`, followed by a description for the parameter.
+It's defined here using an arbitrary type `number`, followed by a description for the parameter.

-> Refer to API Blueprint Specification's [Resource Parameters Section][] for additional examples.
+> Refer to API Blueprint Specification's [Resource Parameters Section][] for more examples.

 ### Actions